 How much Exercise does a Scottish Terrier need?

-This breed is known for their high energy levels but when it comes to exercise, they don’t really need too much of it.
+This breed is known for its high energy levels but when it comes to exercise, they don’t need too much of it.
 At least not in the way other dog breed exercise.

 The Scottish Terrier Health and Conditions

 If we’ve learned anything by now is that all Terriers are considered to be healthy, but still, they can suffer from certain health conditions.

 The Scottish Terriers are not different, and here are the health issues you should keep in mind: